ministryofjustice/bichard7-next-core/packages/cli/README.md

   help [command]   	display help for command)
 ```

-Each subcommand has its own help docs you can provide the `-h or --help` flag.
-e.g `b7 dev-sgs --help`
+Each subcommand has its own help docs you can provide the `-h or --help` flag e.g. `b7 dev-sgs --help`

 ```
 b7 dev-sgs --help